Kratos (God of War): God of War III

 Kratos kills Poseidon but Gaia abandons him when his first encounter with Zeus goes poorly.
 Stranded in the Underworld, and now betrayed by both the Olympians and Titans, Kratos learns from the spirit of Athena, who also provides the Blades of Exile, he needs to find the Flame of Olympus, which is the key to defeating Zeus.
 In his quest for the Flame, Kratos murders Titans and gods, ignoring the warnings of his victims.
 Kratos realizes Pandora is the key to pacifying the Flame and reaching Pandora's Box, which is engulfed by the Flame.
 Kratos comes to care for Pandora, who reminds him of his lost daughter Calliope.
 Kratos shows humanity when he attempts to stop Pandora from sacrificing herself to quench the Flame but reluctantly allows the act when she says there is no other option.
 Zeus provokes Pandora into sacrificing herself after he states Kratos would fail her like he failed his own family, causing Kratos to release Pandora and attack Zeus in a rage.
 Kratos finds Pandora's Box empty, and is driven berserk by Zeus's mockery.
 Kratos engages Zeus in another fierce battle.
 Gaia interrupts and tries to kill Kratos and Zeus.
 Kratos destroys Gaia and then apparently defeats Zeus.
 Zeus returns in spirit form and attacks Kratos, who retreats into his psyche and forgives himself for his past sins with the help of Pandora.
 Pandora appears and tells Kratos hope would save him.
 Kratos is revived and easily destroys Zeus.
 Athena confronts Kratos and demands he return the power of hope, the contents of Pandora's Box.
 In a selfless act, Kratos refuses, stating his need for vengeance is gone and impales himself with the Blade of Olympus, which disperses the power across the world for mankind's use.
-Athena, disappointed with Kratos, removes the Blade and departes as Kratos collapses next to the Blade of Olympus.
+Athena, disappointed with Kratos, removes the Blade and departs as Kratos collapses next to the Blade of Olympus.
 The post-credits scene shows a trail of blood leading away from the Blade with Kratos's whereabouts unknown.